|Level of Difficulty||Length (Aprox.)||Hiking Time (Aprox.)|

 |Sendero Culebra (The Snake's Trail)||Difficult||18 km||6 - 8 hours|

 |Volcán Barú (Baru Volcano)||Difficult||27 km||10 - 14 hours|

 * Please note: most hiking trails in Panama are not maintained nor properly signed posted.
 Visitors not familiar with the area should always hike with a certified guide from a reputable company, as getting lost in the rainforest can put your life in danger.
 Sudden river surges, precipices, cold nights and other hazards are real threats.
 Wherever you're: never hike alone.

 This trail is located in the Bajo Mono area within private land owned by the Landau family, one of Boquete's founding families.

 This White Rock trail provides you with very good chances to spot a Resplendent Quetzal, sloths, howler monkeys as well as many other birds and wildlife.
 This is one of the easiest hikes in Boquete as it is virtually flat so it's not only a great choice if you're priority is to get up and close with the wildlife, but it's also suitable for families with kids or those looking for a less strenuous hike.

-Most of the hike is through Boquete's cloud forest though at the beginning you will go through several vegetable plantations.
-At the end of the trail you will reach a small waterfall which gives this trail its name: at the top of the waterfall there are many white rocks!
+Most of the hike is through Boquete's cloud forest though at the beginning you'll go through several vegetable plantations.
+At the end of the trail you'll reach a small waterfall which gives this trail its name: at the top of the waterfall there are many white rocks!

 This hike, even though it's short, it's more challenging than the rest of the half day hikes as it is quite steep!